 Daily attendance in ALL classes is imperative for academic success.
-It is important that students conduct non-school business after school hours.
+It is important that students conduct nonschool business after school hours.
 Credit Restoration is needed when a student is not in attendance for at least 90% of the days that they are enrolled in a course regardless of whether the student's absences are excused Education Code 25.087 (b)(3).
-Loss of credit may be appealed through the credit restoration process with Ms. Frank at cfrank@houstonisd.org
+Loss of credit may be appealed through the credit restoration process with Mr. Ogle at jogle@houstonisd.org